Specialties

 - General Outcomes for Nephrotic Syndrome and Glomerulonephritis

-- Know the clinical signs of patients with nephrotic syndrome (MET3B, MET3B)
+- Know the appropriate investigations of patient with nephrotic syndrome

 - General Outcomes for Nephrotic Syndrome and Glomerulonephritis